The Brand Continuum

 This perfectly matches the transition from Distinctive → Dynamic.

-The theory doesn’t predict branding behaviour directly.
+The theory doesn’t predict Brand behaviour directly.
 It explains the pressure mechanism behind it.

 Complex Systems: why collapse feels sudden